ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Authorisation response {#as-response}

-The AS responds with an Authorization Response to each request, containing claims, as defined in Section 5.8.2 of {{RFC9200}} and Section 3.2 of {{I-D.ietf-ace-key-groupcomm}} with the following additions:
+The AS responds with an Authorization Response to each request, containing claims, as defined in {{Section 5.8.2 of RFC9200}} and {{Section 3.2 of I-D.ietf-ace-key-groupcomm}} with the following additions:

 * The AS MUST include the 'expires_in' parameter.
 Other means for the AS to specify the lifetime of Access Tokens are out of the scope of this document.
 * The AS MUST include the 'scope' parameter, when the value included in the Access Token differs from the one specified by the Client in the Authorization Request.
 In such a case, the second element of each scope entry MUST be present, and specifies the set of interactions that the Client is authorized for that scope entry, encoded as specified in {{auth-request}}.

-Furthermore, the AS MAY use the extended format of scope defined in Section 7 of {{I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
+Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
 In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{content_format}} of this document (REQ28).

-Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in Section 4.3 of {{RFC9277}}, where ct is the ID assigned to the CoAP Content-Format registered in {{content_format}} of this document.
+Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in {{Section 4.3 of RFC9277}}, where ct is the ID assigned to the CoAP Content-Format registered in {{content_format}} of this document.
 Then, please replace "CF_ID" with the ID assigned to that CoAP Content-Format.
 Finally, please delete this paragraph.

 This indicates that the binary encoded scope follows the scope semantics defined for this application profile in {{scope}} of this document.